simonom/PyCHAM/README.md

 						an error.

 chem_scheme_markers = markers denoting various sections of the user's chemical scheme.
 If
-					left empty defaults to MCM formatting.
-If filled, must have seven elements separeted by commas, which can be left empty but with commas
+					left empty defaults to MCM FACSIMILE formatting.
+If filled, must have following elements separated with commas:
-					intact:
-					marker for chemical reactions starting, punctuation before each reaction, marker for chemical reactions ending, marker for generic rate coefficients starting, punctuation at the end of lines for generic rate coefficients, marker for end of generic rate coefficients, marker for start of peroxy radical pool description, marker for end of peroxy radical pool description
+					marker for chemical reactions starting, punctuation before each reaction, marker for chemical reactions ending, marker for generic rate coefficients starting, punctuation at the end of lines for generic rate coefficients, marker for end of generic rate coefficients, marker for start of peroxy radical pool description, marker for separating peroxy radical pool constituents, marker for end of peroxy radical pool description.

-int_tol = integration tolerances, with absolute tolerance first followed by relative
+int_tol = Integration tolerances, with absolute tolerance first followed by relative
+		tolerance, if left empty defaults to the minimum required during testing for stable solution: 1.0e-3 for absolute and 1.0e-4 for relative.

+dil_fac = Volume fraction per second chamber is diluted by, should be just a single
+			number.
+Defaults to zero if left empty.

-		tolerance, if left empty defaults to the minimum required during testing for stable solution: 1.0e-3 for absolute and 1.0e-4 for relative This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 730997.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 730997.
+Simon O'Meara has received funding from National Centre for Atmospheric Science (NCAS).